SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 Fine-tuning a pretrained clinical model is more appropriate because it allows the model to leverage existing clinical language understanding while learning task-specific decision boundaries for entity validation.
 This is more efficient, requires less data, and is better aligned with the project constraint of limited annotated training data.

 ##
-## 9.8 Candidate Encoder Models and Domain Alignment
+## 9.8 Candidate Encoder Models & Domain Alignment

 Several pretrained encoder models were considered.